sourcevault/EFR68/readme.md

 `⛔️ only for Windows ⛔️`

-⚠️ code provided will only work for Kinesis Advantage 2 with the  bottom row `\` remapped to `F8`, the repo is mainly about layout design.
+⚠️ code provided will only work for Kinesis Advantage 2 ( or keyboard with similar layout ) with the  bottom row `\` remapped to `F8`, the repo is kept mainly to show the layout design.

 Combined language keyboard layout using [autohotkey](https://www.autohotkey.com) and [dual.ahk](https://github.com/lydell/dual/) targeting english, french and russian symbols.

+Make sure to have your default english keyboard to English (United States) US.

 #### Features